 The truth is that you can poke holes in every brand name, even the best ones.
 Doesn’t Amazon associate the eCommerce giant with deforestation?
 Is Nike too hard to pronounce because people will think it should rhyme with Mike or Bike?
 Regardless of these slight weaknesses, these brand names are still great.

 Don’t overthink your brand name.
-In the end, as long as it fulfills your naming criteria and is not cringey or embarrassing, your brand name is probably strong.
+In the end, as long as it fulfills your naming criteria and is not cringey or embarrassing, your brand name is probably strong, and will support the long-term success of your venture!

 Choosing a Company Name as a Group